 A high-performance general-purpose compute library

-Matrix multiplication using array.
+Matrix multiplication.
 More...

 Functions